ethereum/solidity-blog/_posts/2022-12-07-solidity-developer-survey-2022-announcement.md

 This year, a little "token" of appreciation awaits you at the end of the survey.

 Last but not least, we moved away from Google forms and are trying an open-source alternative, namely CryptPad, in this iteration.
-Besides the fact that we prefer opting for open-source, encrypted, self-hostable software over proprietary software, selecting CryptPad specifically was a conscious choice since it allows you to submit your responses fully anonymous (client-side encryption).
+Besides the fact that we prefer opting for open-source, encrypted, self-hostable software over proprietary software, selecting CryptPad specifically was a conscious choice since it allows you to submit your responses fully anonymously (client-side encryption).

 ## Spread the Word! 📯